vast-coding/install-notes/new-laptop/new-laptop.md

-# Setup Git and shell environment on new laptop
+# Setup Git and shell environment on new MacBook 2023

 - [Github and SSH](./github-ssh.md)